“Never doubt that a small group of thoughtful, committed citizens can change the world. Indeed, it’s the only thing that ever has.” — Margaret Mead

-Faculty in this mid-1980s photograph of the OB Department are as follows:
+Faculty in this mid-1980s photograph of the Organizational Behavior Department are as follows:

 Front seated (L to R): Bill Dyer, Gene Dalton, Weldon Moffitt, Paul Thompson